Primordial power spectrum and cosmology from black-box galaxy surveys

 Past and present cosmic structure in the SDSS DR7 main sample

 My name is Florent Leclercq.
 I am a Research Fellow at the Imperial Centre for Inference and Cosmology.
 I work in the fields of theoretical and observational cosmology, focusing in particular on the analysis of galaxy survey data.
+I have been a member of the Aquila Consortium since it was created, in 2016.

 My current research interests are related to the study of the cosmological large-scale structure using statistical data analysis tools.
 I am particularly interested in the initial conditions from which the large-scale structure originates, its formation history and the description of the cosmic web.